Canine Influenza Vaccine Found Effective Against Secondary Infections

 Susan Thorpe Vargas MS, Ph.D.

-One of the most controversial issues in veterinary science today concerns vaccinations.
+One of the most controversial issues in veterinary science today concerns puppy vaccinations.
 What people are questioning is the frequency of vaccination, some safety vs. efficacy concerns and even whether to vaccinate at all.
 So when you ask your vet when to bring your animal back for its next shot, be aware there is no one correct answer.
 How often to vaccinate will depend upon quite a few different factors.
 Some of these considerations include dog’s environment, its breed, the age at which the first shot was given and the interval between shots.
 Continue reading Immunology vaccines